Trekking in Maharashtra, India : 150 Forts

 A must see for a fort enthusiast, a tourist, a defence personnel ......... .

-Location : Murud in Raigad district of Maharashtra.
+Location : Murud is 165 km from Mumbai via Alibaug.
 Nearest railway station is Roha on Konkan railway.
-165 km from Mumbai well connected by road.

 From Ambavne village one can approach the right side of the fort where there is a depression.
 A track climb steeply via a small forest to top.
 Get down one km before Ambavne at Peth shahpur and follow the good track on left of the road to fort's base.
 From here regular cemented steps leads to top.
-An easy walk takes one to the huge hill top (more han one km long) .
-Just before the fort's entrance, cave cum water tanks and a temple is located .
+An easy walk takes one to the huge hill top (more than one km long).
+Just before the fort's entrance, cave cum water tanks and a temple is located.
 A few more steps leads to the fort's main entrance.

 On top, there are 3 temples and 4 big water ponds, 4 cannons, 3 cave cum water tanks, buildings in ruins etc. can be seen.
 From one end of the fort, nice views of neighboring hill ranges, Mulshi and other lakes, Sahara Amby valley city, Runway of Sahara air terminal etc. Fort has one more entrance and is less used except by devout trekkers and villagers.

 Climbing down through this route over scree and boulders via steep route.
 The trek takes 2 hour.